RoySpringer/boot-sector/README.md

-The code forks… but only one path leads to the root.
+Did you really think it was this easy to find the secret?